 - Frequent respiratory infections

-- Smoking -- the longer you smoke and the more packs of cigarettes you smoke, the higher your risk.
-People who smoke pipes and cigars, and those who are exposed to large amounts of secondhand smoke, also have greater risk.
+- Smoking -- the longer you smoke, and the more often you smoke, the higher your risk.
+People who smoke pipes and cigars, and those who are exposed to large amounts of secondhand smoke, are also at greater risk.

 - Genetics -- people with a rare hereditary disorder called alpha-1 anti-trypsin deficiency lack an enzyme that helps protect the lungs from damage

 - Being over age 50

 - Exposure to toxic chemicals, such as silica or cadmium

 - Working around industrial smoke, excessive dust, or other air pollutants (for example, miners, furnace workers, and grain farmers)

 Your doctor will listen to your chest for wheezes and decreased breath sounds.
 Your doctor will also look for signs that you are having trouble breathing, like flaring of your nostrils and contracting of the muscles between your ribs.
 Your respiratory rate -- number of breaths per minute -- may be high.

 Your doctor may order tests to determine your lung function.
 The most common test is spirometery, where you'll be asked to blow into a tube connected to a machine called a spirometer.
 The spirometer measures how much air you have in your lungs, and can help detect COPD before your symptoms become obvious.